TrigenSoftware/flexis-favicons/README.md

 [dependabot]: https://api.dependabot.com/badges/status?host=github&repo=TrigenSoftware/flexis-favicons
 [dependabot-url]: https://dependabot.com/

-Modern tool to generate icons for the modern web.
+A tool to generate icons for the modern web.

 - Can use it as [CLI](#cli) tool, [Gulp plugin](#gulp) or [JS library](#js-api) 🦄
 - Based on [Sharp](https://github.com/lovell/sharp) library - works fast 🚀